The Global Initiative Network

 Tariq M. Khosa

-He continues to share his expertise and he is regularly asked to provide advice to governments and institutions such as the United Nations and the World Bank on issues linked to organised crime and terrorism.
+He continues to share his expertise and is regularly asked to provide advice to governments and institutions such as the United Nations and the World Bank on issues linked to organised crime and terrorism.
 He was, until recently, associated with the United Nations Office on Drugs and Crime (UNODC) as Strategic Advisor on Rule of Law and Criminal Justice for Pakistan.

 In October 2020, Tariq joined the Board of Directors of the Vienna-based Alliance of NGOs on Crime Prevention and Criminal Justice.

-Before his retirement in 2011, he was Federal Secretary of Narcotics Control Division in Pakistan.
+Before his retirement in 2011, he was Federal Secretary of Narcotics Control Ministry in Pakistan.
 He formulated the new National Anti-Narcotics Policy, which the Cabinet approved in July 2010.
 He was also co-chair of the Governance Committee of the UNODC Country Programme on Rule of Law, Criminal Justice and Healthcare (2010-14).

 Tariq holds a Master’s degree in Defense and Strategic Studies from the National Defense College, Islamabad, Pakistan.
 He was a Hubert Humphrey Fellow under Fulbright Exchange Program at the Graduate School of Public Affairs in University of Washington Seattle, USA, in 1987-88.